zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec17.md

 ## Summary
 * If no CDS or CDNSKEY records are found, this test case is not run.
 * If no DS records are found at parent, this test case is not run.
-* [ERROR] message if the CDS RRset is not signed with the DNSKEY that a DS record points at.
+* [ERROR] message if the CDS RRset is not signed with the private key of the DNSKEY record that a DS record points at.
-* [ERROR] message if the CDNSKEY RRset is not signed with the DNSKEY that a DS record points at.
+* [ERROR] message if the CDNSKEY RRset is not signed with the private key of the DNSKEY record that a DS record points at.

 ## Ordered description of steps to be taken to execute the test case